Getting Back

 This time we are travelling through the Blue Mountains of Eastern Washington and the Wallawas of North East Oregon.
 Walter has wanted to explore them more extensively ever since he worked as a fruit tramp in the ‘70s.
 We’re following urges.
 Since we typically have had to travel in the winter in order to accommodate the farm seasons, we’ve developed a taste for travel in the cold when most attractions are closed and mostly locals are around.

-Today, the snow dusts the mountains.
-We follow Google Maps navigation rather than relying on our treasured paper maps.
-I miss Walter’s easy expertise with direction, but this same GPS got us through the villages of Ariege in France this summer, through tiny back alleys and narrow streets with round-abouts.
-We arrive in Joseph, Oregon, our goal, in the evening, at the time of the year when the sun seems to begin its setting at three pm and it is definitely dark by four-thirty.
-We pull into Indian Lodge motel at six, with snow on the ground in complete darkness.
+We pull into Indian Lodge motel at six.
+It’s completely dark and the ground is covered with snow.
 No moon.
 Debby at reception is covering for the owners who are out of town for a few days.
 With an easy familiarity, she apologizes for needing to leave after she shows us the room.
 We spend a cozy evening drinking beer, trying to find something decent on TV, finally watching our old standby “Law and Order” until we fell asleep.
 We sleep pretty soundly until 6:45 am when the neighbor at the motel, an electrical contractor with a local job, starts up his diesel truck, insisting it had to idle for a half an hour so as not to “be hard on the engine.”
 Baloney!
 His father, having grown up in the ’50s, must have drilled this into his head.
 Even so, he drives off after about fifteen minutes and we go back to sleep.

-The morning of our first day we try to hike up Hurricane Creek to see the splendid mountain views and get some brisk exercise.
+The morning of our first day we try to hike up Hurricane Creek to see the incredible mountain views and get some brisk exercise.
 The car won’t make it up the snowy road to the trailhead though, so Walter maneuvers it back down the road a way and gets it out of the six inches of snow where it was determined to get stuck.
 Clearly, this car had not been with me in my back-to-the-land days in Vermont.
 We walk up the road for a couple of miles, enjoying the tracks in the snow, the white cascades flying down from the tree branches and the views of the white craggy mountain tops against luminous fog and clouds.

 We stop off for lunch and a beer in the late afternoon at the tavern and store at Imnaha.
 It’s been there for over a hundred years.
 Now there are twenty-two people living in the town but folks are scattered around the valley and down the main road.
 The bartender is a trim woman with short blondish hair and a weathered face that she keeps pretty straight until she smiles at something a regular tells her.
 She’s relaxed and warmly friendly, moving constantly around the bar and into the back.
 Ken, her dad, comes in soon after we sat down at the bar where the collection of signs has been occupying my attention.
 I imagine that Ken is pretty prosperous, if not from farming of some kind then some kind of clever pandering.
 He’s open, wears an obvious charm with ease and is probably pretty smart.